Greenhouse Gas Emissions

 Maple Ridge's Council voluntarily became a signatory to the British Columbia Climate Action Charter and by doing so, Maple Ridge has committed to being a carbon neutral operation, to participating in measuring GHGs in the community and supporting the development of complete, compact communities.

-Climate Action PlanThe Province of British Columbia is committed to reducing greenhouse gas emissions by 33% below 2007 levels and by 80% by 2050.
+Climate Action PlanThe Province of British Columbia is committed to reducing greenhouse gas emissions by 16% below 2007 levels by 2025, 40% by 2030, 60% by 2040 and 80% by 2050.
 Through the development of the Climate Action Plan (Bill 44), the province has implemented a range of initiatives related to climate change and environmental management, including the Green Communities Initiative.